Miele Triflex HX1 vs. Dyson V15 Detect

 Dyson V15 soft roller attachment

-The Miele Triflex HX1 only has a standard brush roll with a low clearance, so I don’t recommend it for vacuuming hard surfaces.
+The Miele Triflex HX1 has only a standard brush roll with low clearance, so I don’t recommend it for hard surfaces.

 4. Tools

-The V15 Detect comes with more tools, one of Dyson’s better offerings in this category.
+The V15 Detect comes with more tools than most in this category, making it one of Dyson’s better offerings.

 Dyson V15 tools